 There are two different packages – a standard package and an all inclusive option.
 We loved having everything included and it made life so easy with the kids.
 Many things can be provided if you are traveling with a baby – cots, high chairs, bottle warmers, sterilisers, carriers, baby baths, pretty much anything.
 My favourite part was the fact that laundry is included!
 I hate how stressful it can be getting everyone’s clothes washed but we could call someone at any time to come and collect it.

-So excited to have Sharon from Where’s Sharon tell us all about her stay at Samabe Resort.
-To find out more about Sharon’s travels around Bali check out her post here.
-You can also find Where’s Sharon on Facebook.
+So excited to have Sharon from Dive into Malaysia tell us all about her stay at Samabe Resort.

 HOTEL VILA LUMBUNG – SEMINYAK